jmartinsamson-cmd/CardiologySuiteApp_vNext/scripts/edu_blob_organizer/README.md

 - Moves use server-side rename for ADLS Gen2 where available, otherwise copy+delete.
 - Blob Index Tags are applied to the destination blob.
 - Content extraction is conservative (size-limited); when in doubt, the tool prefers `needs_review=yes` to avoid misclassification.
+ - `--tag-only` will set tags on the source blob without moving it.
+ - Use `--max-files` to do cautious first passes.
+ - You can provide a SAS token via `--sas-token` for environments without Azure CLI or Managed Identity.

 ## Troubleshooting

 - Permission errors: ensure your identity has Storage Blob Data Contributor on the container.
 - ADLS rename 409/40901: path exists; use `--overwrite` to replace or review naming collisions.
 - OpenAI/Doc Intelligence errors: run without `--use-openai`/`--use-docint`.
+ - If using SAS, ensure it includes required permissions (r, w, c, d, t) for reading, writing, creating, deleting, and tagging.

 ## License